The best cloud document storage makes it simple and easy to manage and organize shared files and folders across your teams.

-Egnyte was founded in 2007.
-The company provides software for enterprise file synchronization and sharing.
+Californian company Egnyte was founded in 2007 and it focuses on cloud content security, providing software for enterprise file synchronization and sharing.

 Egnyte allows businesses to store their data locally and in the cloud.
-All types of data can be stored in the cloud, whilst data of a more sensitive nature can be stored on servers on-premise.
-This provides better security.
+All types of data can be stored in the cloud, whilst you can opt to store data of a more sensitive nature on servers on-premise.
+This provides better security and peace of mind.

-Business teams can work how and where they want with an easy to use collaboration system through their content services platform.
-Egnyte integrates with the more popular industry applications such as Office 365.
+Business teams can work how and where they want with an easy-to-use collaboration system through their content services platform.
+Egnyte integrates with the more popular industry applications such as Microsoft 365.
 This allows remote and internal employees to access all the files they need.

 The Adobe Document Cloud is worth adding to this list, for the simple reason that most businesses will need to actively handle PDF documents.
 This means not simply needing to store these PDFs in the cloud but also still be able to manage and edit them as required.